-The Department of Campus Safety provides continuous year round security and emergency service to the academy community, and also provides twenty-four hours patrol service of campus buildings, parking lots, and other academy grounds, with access to local, county and state emergency services.
-Maine Maritime Academy faculty, staff and students can reach a Campus Safety Officer 24 hours a day by day by dialing extension 2479 on campus and 207-326-2479 off campus or cell phone.
-Campus Safety also is responsible for monitoring of campus-wide fire alarms, security cameras, energy management system alarms and building access.
-Upon receiving a report of criminal activity, the Campus Safety department will immediately respond.
+The Department of Campus Safety provides continuous year round security and emergency service to the academy community, and also provides twenty-four hour patrol service of campus buildings, parking lots, and other academy grounds, with access to local, county and state emergency services.
+Maine Maritime Academy faculty, staff and students can reach a Campus Safety Officer 24 hours a day by day by dialing extension 2479 from an on campus phone and 207-326-2479 from off campus or a cell phone.
+Campus Safety also is responsible for monitoring campus-wide fire alarms, security cameras, energy management system alarms and building access.
+Upon receiving a report of criminal activity or an emergency, the Campus Safety department will immediately respond.

 Maine Maritime Academy Campus Safety Officers respond to and investigate reported incidents and emergency situations.
 Campus Safety Officers have the authority to ask for identification and determine whether individuals have lawful business at Maine Maritime Academy.
 Maine Maritime Academy Campus Safety Officers have the authority to issue parking tickets.
 Campus Safety Officers are not sworn police officers and do not possess arrest powers.
 Criminal incidents are referred to Hancock County Sheriff's Office or the Maine State Police.
-In addition, the Hancock County Sheriff's Office, Maine State Police and the Hancock County Sheriff's Alcohol Task Force alert Campus Safety if Maine Maritime Academy students are involved in off-campus incidents in the local area.
-While the Academy does not currently have a written memo of understanding with these law enforcement agencies, Campus Safety does have direct radio contact with the Sheriff's department and the two departments are in frequent communication.
+In addition, the Hancock County Sheriff's Office, the Maine State Police, and the Hancock County Sheriff's Alcohol Task Force alert Campus Safety if Maine Maritime Academy students are involved in off-campus incidents in the local area.
+While the Academy does not currently have a written memo of understanding with these law enforcement agencies, Campus Safety does have direct radio contact with the Sheriff's department, and the two departments are in frequent communication.
+Campus Safety and Campus Safety Authorities encourage students to report crimes to the Sheriff's Office or State Police and will assist students in making such reports.
+If a victim is unable to report a crime, or in instances where an on-going threat remains for the campus community, Campus Safety will contact the Sheriff's Office to report the crime.

-Maine Maritime Academy has a memo of understanding with the Town of Castine for sheltering in place, and is able to use other buildings in town as needed in emergency situations.
+Maine Maritime Academy has memos of understanding with the Town of Castine for sheltering in place, and is able to use other buildings in town as needed in emergency situations.